 - Potassium is an electrolyte that helps your heart beat regularly.
 It supports nerve function and helps your muscles contract normally.
 Potassium also helps your cells to move, and utilize, nutrients efficiently.
 It minimizes the negative impact of sodium (salt) on the body.

 As with all produce, fresh is best.
-Strive to eat romaine within a few days of purchase.
+Try to eat romaine within a few days of purchase.
 You can buy hearts of romaine lettuce instead of the entire head.
 However, the outermost leaves are highest in nutrient density.
 No matter which type you buy, make sure to wash thoroughly to remove dirt and debris.

 Romaine lettuce is probably best known for its use in Caesar salad, but is also delicious halved, brushed with olive oil, and grilled.